sohailc/pysweep2.0/README.md

 ## Hardware Triggering

 Consider a measurement where we sweep a gate voltage over consecutive values and at each voltage we send a trigger signal to a measurement device to measure a source drain current.
+The measurement device will use an internal buffer to store the measured value.
+We want to read out the internal buffer in one go when either we are at the end of our measurement, or when the buffer is full.
 We propose the following schema to define such a measurement:

 ```python
 class MyMeasurement(pysweep.BaseMeasurement):